 OVDP Information Collection: Background Information on the OVDP

-The IRS Offshore Voluntary Disclosure Program (“OVDP”) remains today the primary voluntary disclosure route for taxpayers who violated their US international tax requirements willfully.
+The IRS Offshore Voluntary Disclosure Program (“OVDP” now closed) remains today the primary voluntary disclosure route for taxpayers who violated their US international tax requirements willfully.
 It is also a valid option for taxpayers who wish to avoid the uncertainty associated with the Streamlined Compliance Procedures.
 This uncertainty often arises with respect to being able to establish non-willfulness and the potential follow-up audit.
 Finally, given the differences between the OVDP penalty calculation rules and those of the Streamlined Domestic Offshore Procedures (“SDOP”), some taxpayers may find it beneficial to go through the OVDP rather than SDOP.

 The idea behind the OVDP is to allow US taxpayers to voluntarily disclose their prior noncompliance with US international tax requirements, including FBAR, in return for a fixed, lower penalty.
 One of the great benefits of the OVDP is that it generally eliminates the risk of a criminal prosecution.

 OVDP Information Collection: Forms For Which Comments are Requested

 The IRS requests comments for all Forms 14452, 14453, 14454, 14457, 14467, 14653, 14654, 14708 and 15023.
 In other words, while this request is formally made under the OVDP, it also covers the Streamlined Domestic Offshore Procedures and Streamlined Foreign Offshore Procedures.
 Moreover, by including the brand-new Form 15023 (which was just created a few months ago), this request for comments (which supposed should cover only the OVDP Information Collection) also extends to the new IRS Decline and Withdrawal Campaign.